In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

-Southern Africa's big export this year -- just in time for World AIDS Day -- is a bushelful of TV do
+Southern Africa’s big export this year -- just in time for World AIDS Day -- is a bushelful of TV documentaries about AIDS.

 Attention, shoppers!
 Here’s the remedy for that holiday what-to-buy horror: gifts that give twice.

 Anne Heche’s flighty, flinty narcissism makes her a compelling actress but proves her undoing in Call Me Crazy (Scribner, $25).

 A leading STI researcher gives Rich Jefferys the scoop on the good, the bad and the experimental.